JustinLove/onelife-client-patches/README.md

 ### curse-assist

-Allows stepping through completions of player names with tab key while say field is open.
+Allows stepping through completions of player and grave names with tab key while say field is open.
+Can recognize full names for "CURSE " or the begging of first names otherwise.

+### name-assist

+Suggests random names or name completions by pressing tab with "I AM " or "YOU ARE " in the say field.

 ### Patch Development